 One nice element of this image is it recognizing the building customer relationships is a sequential process that starts with understanding and ends with improved performance, rather than expecting that improved performance is easily achieved with minimal effort.

 Another aspect of the image I endorse is that it’s focused on actionable advice for achieving improvements at each step in the process of social CRM.
 Initial steps in the strategy involve understanding customers and your ability to satisfy them with building strategy, rather than simply jumping into social media without a plan.
-This helps ensure you’re able to achieve your goals, saves time and money, and make your efforts more professional.
+This helps ensure you’re able to achieve your goals, saves time and money, and makes your efforts more professional.

 A final element I want to point out from this image, which packs a lot of punch in a small space, is the role of customers in promoting your brand.
 This isn’t something you do to customers but something you do with customers.
 That means you have to provide incentives for customers who choose to engage with you and your brand.
 It’s a tit-for-tat world out there so don’t expect to sustain continued engagement without providing some benefits.